Dagostino Electronic Services educates employees on new OSHA Silica Dust Exposure guidelines

-DES foremen and project managers listen to a presentation about new Silica Dust Exposure guidelines set forth by OSHA.
+Dagostino Electronic Services held a meeting with foremen and project managers to discuss new Silica Dust Exposure guidelines set forth by OSHA.

 PITTSBURGH — Safety and compliance with state and federal guidelines is always top of mind for Dagostino Electronic Services and Friday, DES’ leadership team held a meeting with foremen and project managers to discuss new Silica Dust Exposure guidelines set forth by the Occupational Safety and Health Administration (OSHA).